 Food donations can be dropped off on Tuesdays from 9 a.m. – 4 p.m., Wednesdays from 9 a.m. – 4 p.m. and Thursdays from Noon – 6:30 p.m.
 Donations can also be dropped off Monday through Saturday at Asnuntuck Community College’s front desk or during the week at the Enfield Senior Center and all fire departments in town.
 Shopping hours are Wednesdays 9 a.m. – 1 p.m. and Thursdays from 2 p.m. – 6:30 p.m.

 Volunteers and donations are always needed.
-Please call for more information.
+Please call for more information, or visit the Food Shelf website.

 The Town of Enfield Department of Social Services provides need based services to the community in order to sustain or improve the quality of life, with respect and appreciation for human and cultural differences.